eggonz/asl-recognition/README.md

 # Deep Learning Model Making (DeeLeMMa) Toolkit

-## Deep Learning framework from scratch
-DeeLeMMa is a toolkit to build Deep Learning models with an interface similar to frameworks like tensorflow or even pytorch in some aspects.
+DeeLeMMa is a toolkit to build Deep Learning models, created from scratch and with an interface based on frameworks like tensorflow.

 - ``deelemma/``: Source code
-- ``datasets/``: Custom dataset loaders
-- ``test/``: Examples of use
+- ``examples/``: Examples of use

+## Installation guide
+Clone the repository and run ``install.sh`` to install the _deelemma_ package.
+Import it in your code to use it.

 ## ASL Alphabet recognition
-The DeeLeMMa tool was tested with MNIST digit dataset and then applied to a ASL Alphabet classification problem.
+The DeeLeMMa tool was tested with MNIST digit dataset and then applied to an ASL Alphabet classification problem.